 How do you know what the soil problem is?

 If you live in an area with heavy clay soil, and you’re having significant plant problems, I’ll bet you donuts to dollars that your soil isn’t draining well.
 Poor drainage allows water to collect around plant roots for much too long, which encourages disease and limits the available oxygen for the roots.
-A tell-tale sign of this is a lawn which doesn’t drain after a storm or a garden with too much mud or puddles.
+A tell-tale sign of this is a lawn that doesn’t drain after a storm or a garden with too much mud or puddles.
 To get water moving through the soil, add compost across the entire garden or lawn and work peat moss into the soil in very dense clay areas.
 You’ll also want to aerate your lawn once a year.

 How to quickly test if your soil drains well

 To get an idea of the speed at which your soil drains, dig a hole about 2 feet wide and 2 feet deep.
 Fill it with water.
 If the water is still there after 15 minutes, it’s slow.
 You’ll need to add a sufficient amount of compost and peat moss to get it draining.
 Peat moss is outstanding in separating clay particles to improve drainage.
-But don’t be concerned that adding peat moss to clay soil will make it highly acidic – it probably won’t, unless you add truckloads, or are adding it to raised beds.
+But don’t be concerned that adding peat moss to clay soil will make it highly acidic – it probably won’t unless you add truckloads, or are adding it to raised beds.
 Adding bricks of peat moss occasionally garden-wide (in an area with clay soil) won’t move the dial on pH more than 0.5-1.0 points.
 I’ve been adding it to my Pennsylvania garden soil for years, with little change to pH.

 If you do the above test in an area with friable soil you’ll see the water drain almost immediately.
-In this case water and nutrients are moving through the soil too quickly, faster than the plants can take them up.
+In this case, water and nutrients are moving through the soil too quickly, faster than the plants can take them up.
 Once again, the answer is to add compost to introduce more organic material.
 But in this case the compost slows the drainage and helps to build the soil.

 When to consider adding fertilizers